Road Traffic Offences: Guidance on Fixed Penalty Notices

 A maximum of three offences but only one may be endorseable

 Police officers are permitted to issue up to three fixed penalty notices for one occurrence but only one of those three notices may be for an endorseable offence.

-The Association of Chief Police Officers (ACPO) has issued speed enforcement policy guidance, which suggests that enforcement will normally occur when a driver exceeds the speed limit by a particular margin.
-This is normally 10 per cent over the speed limit plus 2 mph.
-It also sets guidelines for when it would not be appropriate to issue a fixed penalty notice but to issue a summons instead (see below).
-Note that these are guidelines and that a police officer has discretion to act outside of them providing he acts fairly, consistently and proportionately.
+The Association of Chief Police Officers (ACPO) issued revised speed enforcement policy guidance in 2013.
+It suggests that enforcement will normally occur when a driver exceeds the speed limit by a particular margin.
+The particular margin is normally 10 per cent over the speed limit plus 2 mph.
+The guidance sets guidelines for when it would be appropriate to issue a fixed penalty notice or for the driver to attend a speed awareness course, and when it becomes appropriate to issue a summons.
+These are guidelines only and a police officer has discretion to act outside of them providing he acts fairly, consistently and proportionately.

 Speed limit: 20 mph